-The most recent Breast Cancer Awareness Night presented by Team Rehab took place on March 5, 2013, and brought in more than $23,000 to help uninsured and underinsured women with their medical expenses for breast cancer treatment at Liggett Breast Center and the Karmanos Cancer Weisberg Treatment Center in Farmington Hills.
+The seventh annual Breast Cancer Awareness Night, presented by Team Rehab, took place on Oct.
+12, 2013 and brought in more than $51,000 to help uninsured and underinsured women with their medical expenses for breast cancer treatment at Liggett Breast Center and the Karmanos Cancer Weisberg Treatment Center in Farmington Hills.

 Money is also raised through DRW breast cancer merchandise sales found throughout the concourse.
-Past items have included a pink fleece pullover, a pink baseball hat, pink winter knit hat and, most recently, a soccer-style scarf.
-The night also includes a Wear Pink Contest with the winner receiving autographed memorabilia.
+Past items have included a pink fleece blankets and pullovers, pink baseball hats, pink winter knit hats and soccer-style pink scarves.
 The team also hosts 40 breast cancer patients and survivors in a suite atop Joe Louis Arena where they are treated to a fun night out on the Wings.

 In 2011, fans were encouraged to sign a team-signed 8" x 2" banner on the concourse.
 The banner was presented by former Red Wings player Chris Chelios a week later at Karmanos Cancer Weisberg Treatment Center where it would be displayed in the infusion area to encourage patients going through chemo treatment.

 Join the Red Wings in the fight against Breast Cancer with the purchase of special Red Wings Breast Cancer Awareness pins.
 Pins are just $5 and all proceeds will benefit local families battling breast cancer.
 Pins are available at Joe Louis Arena merchandise stands, Hockeytown Authentics in Troy, Hockeytown Café in Detroit or by calling 1-800-WINGS-25.

 Did You Know?